 For example, a CDN using NS1 DNS services can instruct its customer (who is also using NS1) to use a linked record to point to the customer’s domain at the CDN, instead of a CNAME.
 This eliminates DNS round trips and (for A or AAAA records) allows direct resolution at the zone apex.
 A linked record can be any record type (A, MX, CNAME, etc.), but it must be the same type as a target or it will not resolve.

-Linked records are specific to NS1, and their resolution is a completely internal process.
+Linked records are specific to NS1, and their resolution is an entirely internal process.
 During resolution, the full configuration from the target record (including advanced configuration options) is duplicated into the source record such that (other than the name of the record) they resolve identically.
-DNS recursors making the query will not be able to differentiate between a linked record and the “real” target to which it points.
+DNS recursors making the query cannot differentiate between a linked record and the “real” target to which it points.

 (same as source) |